cjdey/Rcode/README.md

 # Rcode

-A collection of R code from different projects
+A collection of R code from different projects.

+When I get code requests I will try to post the code here.